Satyam/firmata-http-bridge/README.md

 [FSA](https://www.npmjs.com/package/flux-standard-action), for *Flux Standard Action*, is a message format to transmit *actions* to be performed.
 The Firmata protocol uses MIDI because it is very compact and thus suitable for devices with very little processing resources.
 However, in the web environment, both clients and servers have plenty of resources and the transmission networks have high bandwidth, thus, a more verbose protocol, much easier to produce and read, is preferred which is much less prone to errors and easier to debug since it is human-readable.
 Compact, bit-oriented protocols, like MIDI, are harder to debug because you have to break up the bytes into different bit groups.

-We adopted the following convention:
+We adopted the convention of using an object with the following properties:

 * `type`: a string specifying the action requested or replied to.
 This is the only mandatory field.
 * `payload`: an object containing the parameters required for the requested action, as properties.